Florida Veteran Told By Her Homeowners Association That She Can’t Fly Her Puerto Rico Flag

 — Raul Colon Ⓥ (@rj_c) August 13, 2019

 Frances Santiago, who is a 14-year Army veteran who served two tours of duty in Iraq, doesn’t understand what the problem is.

 “I fought for this, to be able to do this.
 So, I don’t see a problem with flying my flag here.”

 Often times, HOAs will levy fines against homeowners who aren’t in compliance with the covenants — that is, the rules in the contract that the homeowners signed when they moved in.
 Fortunately for the Santiagos, they haven’t been fined, yet.
 They have, however, hired an attorney.

-From time to time, stories will pop up in the news about HOAs being so punctilious about the rules as to make headlines, and usually such stories involve the displays of flags.
-In an Arizona case, as reported on by The Inquisitr, a widow of two veterans, of one who served in World War II, had a stencil of the American flag next to her house numbers painted on the curb.
+From time to time, stories will pop up in the news about HOAs being so punctilious about the rules that they make headlines, and usually such stories involve the displays of flags.
+In an Arizona case, as reported by The Inquisitr, a widow of two veterans, one who served in World War II, had a stencil of the American flag next to her house numbers painted on the curb.
 82-year-old Donna Cordero was told that the stencil had to go; she vowed to fight it instead.